Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 sudo chown odoo:odoo /var/log/odoo

-7. Create Systemd Service
+7. Create a Systemd Service

 sudo nano /etc/systemd/system/odoo.service